Making Pizza With a Pizza Stone and Pizza Peel

 Pictured recipe: Brussels Sprouts & Pepperoni Pizza

-Using a pizza stone
+Using a Pizza Stone

-- Allow at least 30 minutes for the stone to heat before baking the pizza.
+- Allow at least 30 minutes for the stone to heat before you cook the pizza.

-Using a pizza peel
+Using a Pizza Peel

-The best way to transfer a pizza to a stone is to use a wooden paddle called a peel-and it is much easier to slide a small pizza from a peel than to slide a large one.
-To use a peel for recipes that call for 12 ounces of dough, divide the dough in half and roll each piece into a 10-inch circle.
-Transfer one crust to a cornmeal-dusted pizza peel.
-Turn edges under to make a slight rim.
-Assemble the pizza, using half of the toppings.
-Make sure the dough slides easily on the peel; add more cornmeal if necessary.
+The best way to transfer a pizza to a stone is to use a paddle called a pizza peel–and it is much easier to slide a small pizza from a peel than to slide a large one.
+Here are a few tips:

 - Quickly close the door.
 Baking time for a pizza baked directly on a stone is shorter than for pan pizza: allow 8 to 10 minutes.

-Remove the pizza from the oven with a wide metal spatula to slide the pizza onto a pizza peel or pizza pan.
+- Remove the pizza from the oven with a wide metal spatula to slide the pizza onto a pizza peel or pizza pan.

 Don't Miss: Healthy Pizza Recipes